The bible explains the character of God as pure and perfect

 unalterable perfections of deity.
 We needed a man to die in our stead, but we also

-needed that man to be the unchangeable Son of God who would not fail.
+needed that man to be the unchangeable Son of God who would not fail.despite the trial.

 No sin offering of old was of any use unless the offerer laid

-for all, even the most guilty and vile sinner can be forgiven by faith, that as
+for all.
+Even the most guilty and vile sinner can be forgiven by faith, In the same way that

 an ancient knight would kneel before his liege lord and say simply ‘I will be